Collision theory

 N_2O_4(g)\rightleftharpoons 2NO_2(g)

 The different energies of the molecules can be described by the graph above.
-The graph, called the Maxwell-Boltzmann distribution, was first derived by James Maxwell, a Scottish scientist in 1860 and later improved upon by Ludwig Boltzmann, an Austrian physicist.
+The graph, known as the Maxwell-Boltzmann distribution, was first derived by James Maxwell, a Scottish scientist in 1860 and later improved upon by Ludwig Boltzmann, an Austrian physicist.
 The various areas under the curve represent the fraction of molecules with certain energies, with the green area expressing the proportion of molecules with sufficient energies to react.

 1. the concentration of the reactants (or pressure, if the reactants are gases)